nischalshrestha/Unravel/README.md

-# DataTutor: Data Science Code Comprehension Tools.
+# Unravel: A fluent code explorer for R Tidyverse code.

 <!-- badges: start -->
 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-blue.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-A project that uses Shiny interactive apps for facilitating Data Science code comprehension using R.

 **NOTE:** The package is early on in its lifecycle and is still undergoing development.
 But, if you are ever so curious, you can install it with: